xiyuLiang09/xiyuLiang09/README.md

 ## 🙋‍♀️About Me

-- 🔭 An undergraduate majoring in Software Engineering, passionate about crafting the future of technology.
+- 🔭 An undergraduate majoring in Software Engineering.

 - 🌱 Currently working on **Machine Learning** & **Software Development** & Cybersecurity(previous) research.

-- ✨ Deeply curious about all things novel and emerging technologies.

 - 📫 How to reach me: xiyuliangkk@gmail.com